motherduckdb/pg_duckdb/README.md

 ### Connect with MotherDuck

-pg_duckdb integration with MotherDuck will enable hybrid execution with Differential Storage.
+pg_duckdb integration with MotherDuck will enable dual execution with Differential Storage.

 * Zero-copy snapshots and forks
 * Time travel